danielsobrado/CCDAK-Exam-Questions/README.md

 ## Confluent Kafka questions to practice

-Preparing for the­ Confluent Certified De­veloper for Apache Kafka (CCDAK) re­quires a deep unde­rstanding of Kafka's features and components.
-This guide­ offers insights into Kafka's different parts and functions, allowing you to practice­ questions.
-Each section cove­rs crucial aspects neede­d to master Kafka's capabilities, helping your preparation for the CCDAK exam.
+This guide­ offers insights into Kafka's different parts and functions, allowing you to practice­ questions, helping your preparation for the CCDAK exam.
+90 minutes - 60 questions - Around 75% pass rate required.

 You can prepare on the [theory of CCDAK here] (https://www.danielsobrado.com/blog/guide-ccdak-concluent-kafka-developer-certification/)